 NAS offers formal education for students from the age of 4 to 18, following a US curriculum.
 The school range of grades includes KG1 (4 years old) through 12th grade (18 years old), covering 14 years of school divided in a clear (and traditional) school education structure; KG, Elementary, Middle and High school sections.
 Girls and boys are segregated into different sections from Grade 5 upwards.
 KG classes have a class teacher-based programme (plus specialist teachers) where major English medium–instructed subjects (Maths, English and Science) are taught by one teacher and Arabic medium-instructed subjects (Arabic and Islamic Studies) are taught by an Arabic speaking teacher.

 Students from 46 different nationalities attend the school, and staff are of 21 nationalities.
-The most recent KHDA report (for 2018-19) confirms that there are some 1,300 students at the school of whom just over half are Emirati.
-Students are supported by 90 teachers, two Guidance Counsellors and 25 teaching assistants.
-The teacher to student ratio, at 1:14, should enable the staff to provide teaching and curriculum modification to meet individual student needs.
+The most recent KHDA report (for 2019-20) confirms that there are some 1,300 students at the school of whom just over half are Emirati.
+Students are supported by 97 teachers, two Guidance Counsellors and 26 teaching assistants.
+The teacher to student ratio, at 1:13, should enable the staff to provide teaching and curriculum modification to meet individual student needs.
+Some 128 students (around 10%) have been identified with additional learning needs (the provision of SEN support is rated Acceptable).

-Teachers are mainly from Egypt and teacher turnover in the last year was 38% - very much higher than the average 20-22% that is the norm in UAE International schools.
-Whilst ordinarily this would be a cause for concern, the arrival of a new Principal, perceived positively by the KHDA for her strong commitment to improvement, may well indicate that positive changes are being made in respect of staffing.
+Teachers are mainly from Egypt and teacher turnover in two years ago was 38%, with a further 23% in the last year - somewhat higher than the average 20-22% that is the norm in UAE International schools.
+Whilst ordinarily this would be a cause for concern, the arrival of a new Principal two years ago, perceived positively by the KHDA for her strong commitment to improvement, may well indicate that positive changes are being made in respect of staffing.

 NAS offers an international curriculum that is based on US Common Core Standards (CCSS) in Maths and English, and NGSS (Next Generation Science Standards) and California State standards in Science alongside the UAE requirements of teaching Arabic language, Islamic studies and Social studies using the UAE national curriculum framework.